M1 motorway: First section, 1959

 The first section of the motorway, between junction 5 (Watford) and junction 18 (Crick/Rugby), opened on 2 November 1959, together with the motorway's two spurs, the M10 (from junction 7 to south of St Albans originally connecting to the A1) and the M45 (from junction 17 to the A45 and Coventry).
 Parts of the Hertfordshire section were built using steam rollers.

 The M1 was officially inaugurated from Slip End (close to Luton), celebrated by a large concrete slab on the bridge next to the village, with inscription "London-Yorkshire Motorway – This slab was sealed by the Harold Watkinson M.P. – Minister of Transport – Inauguration Day – 24th March 1958".
 It was relocated, during widening works in 2007–08, to the eastern side of junction 10.

 This section of the M1 broadly follows the route of the A5 north-west.
 It started at the Watford Bypass (A41), which runs south-east to meet the A1 at Apex corner, and ended on the A5 at Crick.
 The M10 spur motorway connected the M1 to the North Orbital Road (A405/A414, a precursor of the M25) where it also met the A5 (now renumbered here as the A5183) and, 2 mi to the east via the A414, the A6, which subsequently became part of the M25.

+A £1.5 million contract was given in May 1958 for the most southerly section, from Aldenham to Beechtrees (the M10 junction), for two lanes of reinforced concrete, to open in November 1959.
+There was immense flooding on this section in July 1958.

 Although the whole of the first section opened in 1959, it was built in two parts, with the northern part (junctions 10 to 18) being built by John Laing and the southern part (the St Albans Bypass) being built by Tarmac Construction.

+The headquarters of the Laing project was on Wolverton Road in Newport Pagnell.
+The motorway was opened by Ernest Marples at the Pepperstock junction (junction 10), previously a motorway spur, now the A1081.
+The two motorway projects, the St Albans Bypass and the Pepperstock-Crick section met at Luton.

+On the opening of the M1, the first person to reach the Birmingham end of the new section of motorway was anaesthetist Eric Plumpton (Dr Frederic Salkeld Plumpton, 1933–2016) in his Triumph TR2, travelling 23 mi from Upper Heyford, Northamptonshire in 14 minutes at an average speed of 98.5 mph, at about 10.10 am.
+The northern end of the M1 and M45 opened at 9.56 am.